Knitschi/CMakeProjectFramework/Sources/documentation/SettingUpACPFProject.rst

   }

-:: note: The CPF expects the main function to be in the file \c main.cpp.
-In the case of a package that creates an executable, the CPF internally creates a static library that contains all sources except the \c main.cpp file.
+The CPF expects the main function to be in the file :code:`main.cpp`.
+In the case of a package that creates an executable, the CPF internally creates an extra library that contains all sources except the :code:`main.cpp` file.
-This is done to allow linking the complete functionality to a test executable that may also be created.
+This is done to allow linking the complete functionality of the package to more than one executable.
+This is required when adding additional test executables to the package.

-\subsubsection AddPackageToCIProject Add the owned package to the CI project
+Add the owned package to the CI project
+"""""""""""""""""""""""""""""""""""""""

-We now have to tell the CI-project that we added an *owned* package.
-We do this by adding *MyApp* to the
+We now have to tell the CI-project that we added an :code:`OWNED` package.
+We do this by adding :code:`MyApp` to the :code:`packages.cmake` file.
-\c packages.cmake file.

 .. code-block:: cmake